Compared to other hex bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 The solution is longer sleeves, of course!

-They’re 16″ long, and some lifters have even pushed this thing up to 1,000 lbs without any issue.
+They’re 16″ long, and some lifters have even pushed the

 So you know for a fact it’s as durable as they say while also allowing for more plates regardless of if they’re thick bumper plates or not.